Let's Build Resiliency from the Roots Up

 Olga Tzogas

 Olga has been foraging mushrooms and plants for food and medicine for many years, and started Rochester, NY based Smugtown Mushrooms in 2011 offering up fresh fungi, extracts, educational events, & fungi tours.
 Smugtown offers mushroom grow kits, high quality mushroom extracts, dried mushrooms, books, and more.
 Olga offers engaging classes like cooking classes with mushrooms and fungi walks to bring the love of mushrooms to the people.
-She's the instigator of the New Moon Mycology Summit .
-Olga also leads small groups of earth lovers to her homeland of Greece in the Fall seasons to forage mushrooms, herbs and learn the sacred ecology of the Eastern Mediterraean.
+She's one of the instigators of the New Moon Mycology Summit a fantastic event happening Sept 12-14, 2026.
+Olga also leads small groups of earth lovers to her homeland of Greece in the Spring and Fall seasons to forage mushrooms, herbs and learn the sacred ecology of the Eastern Mediterraean.
+These trips are such a magical experience, check them out at SmugtownMushrooms.com.

 Screenshot 2024-02-19 133239